 Western Civilization (Part 1: Ancient Near East to 1648 and Part 2: 1648 to the Present)

 Thousands of colleges and universities accept CLEP credit.
-If you're not sure whether your college accepts this credit, the College Board offers a helpful tool on the CLEP website.
+If you're unsure whether your college accepts this credit, the College Board offers a helpful tool on the CLEP website.
 Choose your state and school from a drop-down menu to see if it's on the list.

 Each school sets its own criteria for CLEP credit.
 Criteria include the tests they accept, the courses they apply the credit to, and the minimum score you need.